Wondermark: The Making of Wondermark

 The Making of Wondermark is a facetious behind-the-scenes look at the creation of the comic strip.
 It satirizes the committee-rules process that creates many newspaper comic strips as well as other elements of popular culture (such as movie trailers, which Malki used to edit as his full-time job).
 It also presents a humorously exaggerated view of the time, effort, and number of personnel necessary to produce the comic strip.

 Ask Gax

 In this blog series, the Wondermark character Gax, an alien being who hates humans, answers advice questions sent in by actual Wondermark readers.

 Roll-a-Sketch

 At comic conventions, Malki creates sketches at his table using a dice-based random phrase generator.
 Photos of some of the sketches are posted on the Wondermark blog after each show.

 Me vs. Comic-Con: Who's Better?

-In July 2007, Malki brought a video camera to the San Diego Comic-Con and asked his fellow comics creators, "Who's better, me or Comic-Con?"
+In July 2007, Malki brought a video camera to San Diego Comic-Con and asked his fellow comics creators, "Who's better, me or Comic-Con?"
 The result was a 16-minute documentary film that explores the question in depth.